mvdh7/64PE513_precruise/README.md

 ## Expected conditions

-The pink points on each plot are the stations from the potential route at the bottom of the page, except for the one furthest west, which was the originally planned mooring location.
+The pink points on each plot show the location of the mooring (to the west) and the expected glider pick-up (to the east).
+The circle around them shows approximately the maximum distance we could travel away from these points during the cruise.
+The white lines show the EEZ.

 ### Reanalysis model forecasts

-The following plots are forecasts for 3<sup>rd</sup> February 2023, which is as far ahead as is currently available.
+The following plots are forecasts for 3<sup>rd</sup> February 2023 (biogeochemical variables) or 9<sup>th</sup> February 2023 (physical variables), which is as far ahead as is currently available.
 Things will change over the subsequent days but the major features should not alter significantly.

 #### Nutrients